The Financial Technology Law Review: Austria

 Issuers of securities are not bound to rely on the simplified rules.
 They may continue to prepare a full EU securities prospectus (e.g., when this is beneficial for placement of the securities or the like or passporting of the prospectus is intended); in this case, the rules of the AFA will not apply to such issuances.

 Lending is a licensable banking activity under Austrian law.
 There are no exemptions for peer-to-peer lending or start-up companies; however, the FMA does not appear to pursue private individuals who participate in peer-to-peer lending platforms.
-It should be noted that the intermediation of loans can also be a licensable banking activity, unless certain exemptions apply, in which case only a regulated trade licence will be required (see Section I above).
+The intermediation of loans can also be a licensable banking activity, unless certain exemptions apply, in which case only a regulated trade licence will be required (see Section II.i).

 iv Digital marketplaces

-In terms of ICOs and cryptocurrencies, a platform will be subject to the above requirements where the coins or tokens are qualified as investment or security (see Section V.iii below).
-Trading platforms for genuine cryptocurrencies – like Bitcoin and Ether, which do not have an issuer that is collecting money from the public – will usually require no financial services licence but may require a free trading licence (see Section II.i above).
+In terms of ICOs and cryptocurrencies, a platform will be subject to the above requirements where the coins or tokens are qualified as investment or security (see Section V.iii).
+Trading platforms for genuine cryptocurrencies – like Bitcoin and Ether, which do not have an issuer that is collecting money from the public – will usually require no financial services licence but may require a free trading licence (see Section II.i).

 Crowdfunding platforms can be subject to the above licensing requirements – depending on their exact business and services offered.
 In order to avoid licensing requirements, platforms in Austria have taken different approaches – some do not include securities (including security tokens), while others limit the services so that in fact no licensed service is provided.
 Often, such platforms are reduced to mere marketing platforms but operators refrain from offering trading (selling or purchasing) securities and tokens or placement of such instruments.